Artificial intelligenceBrain power

 The AI Risk Repository: A comprehensive database of risks from AI systems

-This article is part of an ongoing series looking at artificial intelligence (AI) in relation to knowledge management (KM), and KM in relation to AI.
+This article is part of an ongoing series looking at AI in KM, and KM in AI.

 As reported in numerous articles in the long-running RealKM Magazine artificial intelligence (AI) series, while there are clear benefits that can flow from the use of AI in knowledge management (KM), there are associated risks that must be considered and addressed.
 However, the lack of a comprehensive assessment of AI risks has hampered the shared understandings needed to plan and implement appropriate responses.